 I found some salt in a shaker somewhere.
 But oil?
 This was terrible!
 Can’t cook in ghee as it’s too fatty.
 Sesame seed oil would be plain wrong.
 And Argan oil just awful.
 The boys took swipes at the “published cookbook author”, while I reached shakily for the olive oil in the dastardly new pull out larder.

 Those of you who know me will know that cooking Indian food with olive oil is one of my biggest no nos.
 Very hip in some parts.
 But frankly, too full of flavour, too expensive and too wrong.

 Left without an option, I valiantly carried on.
-And the recipe title gave me hope – Chicken Pasanda, or literally, chicken how you like it.
+And the recipe title gave me hope – an easy Chicken Pasanda, or literally, chicken how you like it.
 This is a rich and mild curry where the chicken is stewed in its own juices.
 Perfect for a cosy evening in.

 Best of all?
 The olive oil was hardly noticeable.
 Like the Big house move, I’m not sure I’d do the Olive Oil thing again though!

 - 1.5kg chicken (skinned thighs and drumsticks preferably)

 - 1 large onion